tgw4uiuc/CourseProject/metapy_tutorial.md

 This should work on Linux, OS X, and Windows with pretty much any recent Python version >= 2.7.
-On Linux, make sure to update your `pip` to version 8.1 so you can install from a binary package---this will save you a lot of time.
+On Linux, make sure to update your `pip` to version 8.1 (or newer) so you can install from a binary package---this will save you a lot of time.

 ## Compiling it yourself